What is POMC gene mutation?

-In 2017, the University of Cambridge in the UK will begin offering a genetic test for the POMC gene.
-This test is only recommended for Labradors and Flat-Coated Retrievers, as POMC gene mutations have not been detected in other breeds.
+A genetic test for the POMC gene is available and your veterinarian can provide you with more information on this testing.
+This test is only recommended for Labrador and Flat-Coated Retrievers, as POMC gene mutations have not been detected in other breeds.

 How is POMC gene mutation treated?

-At this time, there is no specific treatment available for the POMC gene mutation.
-It is important to note that the POMC gene mutation increases appetite, but these effects can be overcome with careful regulation of calorie intake and exercise.
+There is no specific treatment available for the POMC gene mutation but the effects can be overcome with careful regulation of calorie intake and exercise.
 Owners of dogs with a known or suspected POMC gene mutation should work with their veterinarian to develop a program of diet and exercise that will allow their dogs to maintain a healthy weight.

-Medications are currently under development in human medication to treat POMC deficiency.
-At this time, it is too early to say whether these medications may have applications in veterinary patients.
+Medications are currently under development in human medicine to treat POMC deficiency.
+At this time, it is too early to say whether these medications may have applications in veterinary medicine.